sasjs/server.sasjs.io/docs/storedprograms.md

 # Stored Programs

-A stored program is a ".sas" program or ".js" script that has been saved to SASjs Drive.
+A Stored Program is a ".sas" program or ".js" script that has been saved to SASjs Drive.
 When the `/SASjsApi/stp/execute` endpoint is called with a `_PROGRAM` URL parameter (pointing to the logical program location), a "Stored Program" is prepared and executed in a SAS or JS [session](/sessions) according to the file extension.

 For the usual case where the _program variable does NOT contain an extension (eg `/some/stored/program`) then by default, SASjs Server will attempt to find "program.sas" in the `/some/stored` folder.
 To change this default, see the [RUN_TIMES](/settings/#RUN_TIMES) settings.